Eternals (film): Cast

-Additionally, the Deviant Kro is voiced by Bill Skarsgård, while David Kaye voices the Celestial Arishem.
-Harish Patel appears as Karun, Kingo's human valet.
-Haaz Sleiman and Esai Daniel Cross portray Ben and Jack, Phastos' husband and son, respectively; and Zain Al Rafeea portrays a villager who comes across the Eternals upon their arrival on Earth.
-Harry Styles appears in the film's mid-credits scene as Eros / Starfox, the brother of Thanos, while Patton Oswalt voices his assistant Pip the Troll.
-Mahershala Ali has an uncredited voice cameo appearance as Blade in the post-credits scene, ahead of starring in his own film.
+Additionally, Bill Skarsgård provides the voice of Kro, one of the Deviants, and David Kaye voices the Celestial Arishem.
+Harish Patel appears as Karun Patel, Kingo's human valet; Haaz Sleiman and Esai Daniel Cross respectively portray Phastos's husband Ben and son Jack; and Zain Al Rafeea plays a villager who comes across the Eternals when they first arrive on Earth.
+Harry Styles appears in the mid-credits scene as Eros / Starfox, the brother of MCU character Thanos, while Patton Oswalt voices Eros's assistant Pip the Troll.
+Mahershala Ali has an uncredited voice-only cameo as Blade in the post-credits scene ahead of starring in a planned film for the character.

 Production

 Development

+In April 2015, Marvel Television was working with screenwriter John Ridley to craft a new television series for ABC, "reinventing" an existing Marvel Comics character or property.
+This was revealed years later to be the Eternals, a race of long-lived superheroes created by Jack Kirby.
+Ridley said he was trying to make a superhero series that viewers had not seen before, differentiating it from Marvel's other projects, and said his approach would have been a "really weird story" that may not have been entertaining for everyone.
+It ultimately did not move forward with Ridley, and Marvel Television was folded into Marvel Studios in December 2019.

-Marvel Studios president Kevin Feige said in April 2018 that the studio was actively developing a film based on the Marvel Comics series Eternals, created by Jack Kirby, to be released as part of their Phase Four slate of films.
-Marvel Studios had met with multiple screenwriters, and was believed to be focusing on the character Sersi in the film.
+Marvel Studios president Kevin Feige said in April 2018 that the studio was actively developing a film based on the Eternals, to be released as part of their Marvel Cinematic Universe (MCU) Phase Four slate of films.
+Marvel Studios had met with multiple screenwriters and was believed to be focusing on the character Sersi in the film.
 Marvel set Ryan and Kaz Firpo to write the script a month later, with their outline including a love story between the characters Sersi and Ikaris.
-In June, Feige said Marvel was interested in exploring the "ancient aliens kind of sci-fi trope" by having the Eternals be the inspiration for myths and legends throughout the history of the Marvel Cinematic Universe (MCU).
+The Firpos said the 1999 limited comic book series Earth X by Jim Krueger and John Paul Leon, which is about a dystopian version of the Marvel Universe, was a major inspiration for them.
+In June, Feige said Marvel was interested in exploring the "ancient aliens kind of sci-fi trope" by having the Eternals be the inspiration for myths and legends throughout the history of the MCU.